At a glance: Democratic presidential primary results and state delegate counts

-Ohio had also been scheduled to vote on Tuesday, but Governor Mike DeWine postponed his state’s primary until June 2 due to the coronavirus crisis.
+Ohio had also been scheduled to vote on Tuesday, but Governor Mike DeWine postponed his state’s primary until June 2 because of the growing coronavirus crisis.

-There are 441 delegates at stake in the three remaining states holding contests on Tuesday.

 Delegate Count: 219

+Biden is projected to win and will secure at least 58 delegates.
+Sanders will win at least 16 delegates.

-All recent opinion polling in the state found Biden with a commanding lead.
-Sanders’ praise of literacy programs in Cuba under the nation’s Communist former leader, Fidel Castro, prompted widespread criticism of the senator from Vermont in Florida, a state with a sizable Cuban-American population.
+With 85% of precincts reporting, Biden was winning in every county in the state.
+Sanders’ praise of literacy programs in Cuba under the nation’s Communist former leader, Fidel Castro, prompted widespread criticism of the senator in Florida, a state with a sizable Cuban-American population.

 Delegate count: 155

-Another state with a respectable allocation of delegates.
-A handful of recent polls conducted in Illinois since the March 3 Super Tuesday contests in 14 states showed Biden with a sizable lead.
+A handful of recent polls conducted in Illinois since the March 3 Super Tuesday contests in 14 states had shown Biden with a big lead.
 In 2016, Sanders lost the Illinois primary to Hillary Clinton, the party’s eventual nominee, by 2 percentage points.

 Delegate count: 67